 Occasional teen drinking and drug use, including smoking pot.
 But there are often consequences, as when a character gets sick and vomits.
 In later seasons, adults drink often, generally at dinner or at parties.

 Did you know you can flag iffy content?
 Adjust limits for Drinking, Drugs & Smoking in your kid's entertainment guide.Get started

 Parents Need to Know

-Parents need to know that the teens in this series based on the Harper Teen Novels of the same name engage in lots of naughty behavior like theft, defying parents' rules, breaking and entering, and general cattiness.
-The story centers on an intense, ongoing incident of bullying by an unidentified person who threatens to reveal damaging secrets about her victims' private lives.
-Teen sexuality -- including a main character's homosexuality and a teen's sexual relationship with her high-school teacher -- makes for some intense physical encounters that stop just before the act itself (although it's referenced later).
-Expect some sporadic violence, including murder (but no blood) and scenes of dead bodies; a fair amount of language ("bitch," "damn," "ass," etc.) from the teens; and some misguided choices that lead the characters into dangerous situations, all of which is made possible by an extreme lack of parental influence.
+Parents need to know that Pretty Little Liars is a TV drama series based on the book series by Sara Shephard.
+The teen characters engage in lots of naughty behavior over seven seasons, including theft, defying parents' rules, breaking and entering, and general gossipy mockery.
+The story centers on an intense, ongoing incident of bullying by an unidentified person who threatens to reveal damaging secrets about the four main characters.
+Multiple queer storylines are front and center throughout the show, both in main and side characters, though racial diversity is lacking.
+Intense physical and sexual encounters stop just before the act itself (though they're referenced later).
+Violence includes murder, blood, and dead bodies.
+You can also expect language like "bitch," "damn," "ass," etc., and misguided choices lead characters into dangerous situations (made possible by an extreme lack of parental influence).
 That said, mature teens and adults will find this series to be an enticing blend of drama, mystery, and suspense.